Piotr1215/cloudrumble/docs/tacos.md

 ## Introduction

+This article will help you understand what TACOS are and select a provider based on their capabilities.
+SREs, Ops Engineers or Architects will find this content useful.

+If you are a passionate cook or like to know how your cooking skills can help you with Infrastructure as Code, you will be disappointed.

+## Infrastructure as Code

-[Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) is a common pattern where virtualized infrastructure and auxiliary services can be managed using configuration expressed in almost any language, usually hosted in a source code repository.
+[IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) is a common pattern where virtualized infrastructure and auxiliary services can be managed using configuration expressed in almost any language, usually hosted in a source code repository.

 IaC enables automated, repeatable and reliable creation and maintenance of any virtualized infrastructure.
 This is especially important with creating environments on demand as well as managing infrastructure on multiple providers.

 ## Terraform fundamentals

-Hashicorp's [terraform](https://www.terraform.io/) and the open source ecosystem built around it is nowadays de facto a standard for Infrastructure as Code IaC.
+Hashicorp's [terraform](https://www.terraform.io/) and the open source ecosystem built around it is nowadays the de facto a standard for Infrastructure as Code IaC.
 Standalone terraform workflow is great, but quickly becomes unmanageable when used at scale.

 > If you want to learn about alternative tools moving towards Infrastructure as Data, check out [my recent blog](https://medium.com/itnext/infrastructure-as-code-the-next-big-shift-is-here-9215f0bda7ce) about [Crossplane](https://crossplane.io/).